 Once your application has been approved, schedule your exam right away to ensure you get the date, time and location you want.
 To see available exam center locations, visit Kryterion's site.

-To help you plan and align offerings, here is our remaining exam window in 2016:
+To help you plan and align offerings, here are our exam windows for 2018:

 If you are having difficulties finding an exam center with available dates and times, check out our Quick Reference Guide.
 Still stuck?
 Please contact the Kryterion Support Team at 800-403-6199, 602-281-3591 or send an email to firstname.lastname@example.org.